Meet the Aspire Team

 Emily Jollota, MS OTR/L

-Asst.
-Director, Clinical Services
+Sr Clinical Services Specialist

 Favorite activity as a child: Playing outside and playing board games with her family

-Emily always wanted to work with children and be in a profession that improved the lives of others.
+• Emily always wanted to work with children and be in a profession that improved the lives of others.
 Pediatric occupational therapy has been the perfect balance for her.

 “I get to play with children on a daily basis and know that I am improving their lives and their families’ lives as they learn new skills and reach their highest potential.
 I also love coming to a job where the clients inspire me daily.”